Worship & Music

 In the event of inclement weather affecting scheduled services and events, the Pastor will confer with the Facilities and Worship committee moderators and make a decision about whether to cancel.

-If services or events are cancelled or postponed, the information will be posted on church’s website and Facebook page, an email sent to the Steeple Views Weekly subscribers, and carried on the Roanoke TV stations WDBJ-7 and WSLS-10.
+If services or events are cancelled or postponed, the information will be posted on the Facebook page, an email sent to the Steeple Views Weekly subscribers, and carried on the Roanoke TV stations WDBJ-7 and WSLS-10.

 Flowers enhance the beauty of our Sanctuary and bring glory to God during worship services.
 They are a lovely way to memorialize or honor a loved one, as well.